-My health issues and how they affect me daily10th June 2018
+My health issues and how they affect me daily

 I suffer from several chronic health conditions which affect my day to day life in different ways.
 Despite these, the Department for Work and Pensions has deemed me fit for work despite objections from my own doctors.
 I’ll explain the main conditions I have below.